 The Most Prevalent (and Perhaps Costly) Cloud Security Myth

-I recently came across this article Cloud Myth: It’s Not as Secure as Your Own Server in Inc. It talks about the myth that storing data in the cloud is not as secure as storing it on your own server.
-This myth has been around as long as the concept of “the cloud” itself and I’ve even heard it mentioned in my short time here at App-X so far.
+I recently came across a article on Cloud Myth: It’s Not as Secure as Your Own Server in Inc. It talks about the myth that storing data in the cloud is not as secure as storing it on your own server.
+This myth has been around as long as the concept of “the cloud”.
 The author of the article refutes the myth (as we have on this blog many times before) and draws a comparison between storing data online and banking online saying that storing your data locally is equivalent to storing your money in your mattress.

 The reality, however–and where the online banking metaphor starts to fall apart–is that even if you don’t store your data in the cloud and you store it on a local machine or even a local network, you’re compromising your data the instant you connect to the internet.
 And when hackers, disaster, and accidents start to compromise your data, they’re going to face much less resistance than they would if your data was in the cloud.